PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * using cloudconfig.tier1SE to count files at T1
   * setting scope only for ATLAS
   * improved the task brokerage to check datasets with fewer replicas first
   * set limit on the number of IDs to be sent to the logger for reassign/killJobs